ministryofjustice/moj-design-system/README.md

 ## Contact the team

 The MOJ Design System is maintained by a team at the Ministry of Justice.
-If you want to know more, please email the [Design System team](mailto:design-system@digital.justice.gov.uk).
+If you want to know more, please [contact the Design System team](https://moj-design-system.herokuapp.com/get-in-touch).

 ## Installing the design system